jzchang288/Udacity_DRLND_Navigation/README.md

 1. Download the environment from Udacity using this link (for 64-bit Windows only): https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip.

-2. Place the file in the repository and unzip it there.
+2. Place the file in the repository and unzip it there creating a `Banana_Windows_x86_64` folder.

 ## Instructions